 Don’t apply for a new loan immediately after a denial.
 Too many inquiries on your credit report can hurt your score, thus making it more challenging for you to receive approval from a funding provider.

 While you may feel frustrated when receiving a loan denial, this isn’t a long-term problem.
-Instead, take time to improve your credit score or reduce debt.
+Instead, take time to improve your credit score or reduce debt through measures such as diligently paying off credit card debt or staying current on student loans.

 Now, let’s see what you should do to improve your situation.
-Here are some basic steps to take after rejection:
+Here are some typical steps to take after rejection:

 First, get your report from credit bureaus Experian, Equifax, and TransUnion, which you can do by visiting AnnualCreditReport.com.
 Under the Fair Credit Reporting Act (FCRA), each of the mentioned nationwide consumer reporting agencies can provide a free copy of your credit report once every 12 months.

 Next, take a close look at your report to make sure there are no errors that might drag down your rating.
-If you find negative marks, such as late or delinquent accounts, your loan eligibility can be impacted.
+If you find negative marks, like late payments on student loans or high credit card debt, your loan eligibility can be impacted.

 You should dispute errors with the credit reporting agency.
-For this, you need to explain in writing what is wrong and why.
-Make sure to include copies of documents to support your dispute.
+For this, you need to explain in writing what is wrong and why, including any discrepancies in your credit card debt or student loans.
+Make sure to include copies of pertinent documents, like bank statements, to support your dispute.
 Of course, you can turn to a credit repair company to dispute the negative items on your report.
-However, you can also do it yourself.

 You won’t be charged any fees for disputing incomplete or inaccurate information.
 The Federal Trade Commission (FTC) provides sample letters that you can use to dispute errors on your report.

-By assessing your debt and income, you can gain a better image of whether you have sufficient funds to repay a loan.
-It’s best to ask the loan provider about its expectations concerning your debt-to-income ratio.
+By assessing your debt and income you can gain a better image of whether you have sufficient funds to repay a loan.
+It’s best to ask the loan officer about your debt-to-income ratio.
 Generally, lenders prefer a ratio of under 36%.
-However, highly qualified applicants with a ratio up to 50% may also be eligible with some lenders.
+However, highly qualified applicants with a ratio of up to 50% may also be eligible with some lenders.

 The Consumer Financial Protection Bureau (CFPB) offers a tool you can use to determine your debt-to-income ratio.
 Additionally, the CFPB recommends keeping your debt-to-income ratio at 15% to 20%.
-However, those with a mortgage could go up to 36% and maintain a healthy credit score.
+However, those with a mortgage, or even those contemplating home equity loans, could go up to 36% and maintain a healthy credit score.

 To calculate your DTI, your current monthly debt burden must be divided by your monthly gross income.
-For instance, if your current monthly debt load is $4,000 and your monthly gross income is $5,000, your DTI ratio would be 80% ($4,000 / $5,000).
+For instance, if your current monthly debt load is $4,000, inclusive of your credit card debt and student loans, and your monthly gross income is $5,000, your DTI ratio would be 80% ($4,000 / $5,000).

 A low score is one of the reasons why lenders can deny your loan application.
 Poor credit makes you less trustworthy in the lender’s eyes, and they consider you a risky borrower.
 Conversely, borrowers with good scores (at least 670 by FICO) may enjoy higher approval rates.